bryangodson/bryangodson/README.md

 ---

-- 👨‍🎓 Currently studying the *R and Flutter*
+- 👨‍🎓 Currently studying  *R,Go and Flutter*
-- 💼 Building a production-ready SaaS app for African campus entrepresneurs and beyond💡
+- 💼 Building a production-ready SaaS app for African campus entrepreneurs and beyond💡
-- 🚀 Founder in progress.
-Multiple startup ideas in the oven.
-Stay tuned!
+- 🚀 Founder in progress.Stay tuned!
-- 📫 How to reach me: **[ppdnquh@gmail.com](mailto:ppdnquh@gmail.com)**
+- 📫 How to reach me: **[email me](mailto:ppdnquh@gmail.com)**

 ---